17 Songs about Gardens That Will Bring You Closer to Nature

 After the Garden – Neil Young

 This song seems to refer to the world as “the garden.”
-Neil Young seems to be warning people that politics, armies, and societies won’t matter anymore if the world is destroyed.
+Neil Young warns that politics, armies, and societies won’t matter anymore if the world is destroyed.
 Young is possibly warning of destruction through either war or climate change.
 He wonders what will happen if things get that bad in the possibly near future.

 Octopus’s Garden – The Beatles